kai-xie/play-with-compiler/README.md

 # play-with-compiler

-Memory leakage and safety is not a concern in this repo, so raw pointers are dangling around.
+> Please note that this repo is primarily intended for proof of concept purposes, and as such, memory leakage and safety have not been given top priority.
+As a result, you may come across raw pointers left dangling without any special treatment in the source code.
+However, it is not recommended to use such pointers in production code.

 ## Build and Test